Dallinger/Dallinger/docs/source/docker_tutorial.rst

     ...
     Built image: ghcr.io/dallinger/dallinger/bartlett1932:e3ca8804

-Dallinger invoked docker to build an image for the experiment.
-It used the dallinger image corresponding to the version specified in the experiment's ``constraints.txt`` file as a base, added the experiment to it, and packaged it up in a new docker image.
+Dallinger invoked ``docker`` to build an image for the experiment.
+It used the dallinger image corresponding to the version specified in the experiment's ``constraints.txt`` file as a base, added the experiment to it, and packaged it up in a new Docker image.
-The new image will now show up if you list docker images:
+The new image will now show up if you list Docker images:

 .. code-block:: shell